miklevin/MikeLev.in/_posts/2025-05-10-beyond-dom-capturing-full-web-context-selenium-automation.md

 ## Gemini 2.5 Pro (preview) Gives Me My Weekend Plan

-> I had to trim back the super-prompt from 160K tokens to 98K, haha!
+> I had to trim back the super-prompt from 160K tokens to 98K, ahaha!
 Don't bite
 > off more than you can chew, I guess.
 There's that nice round 100K number.
 So
 > insightful!